-Students are often concerned with the details of correct citation-when to include an author's name in parentheses, how to format an MLA bibliography, how to indicate a quotation within a quotation-and while these are all important and helpful to know, what is more important is understanding the larger ethical principles that guide choosing and using sources.
-Here are a few of these larger ideas to keep in mind as you select and synthesize your sources:
+Students are often concerned with the details of correct citation-when to include an author's name in parentheses, how to format an MLA bibliography, how to indicate a quotation within a quotation-and while these are all important and helpful to know, what is more important is understanding the larger ethical principles that guide choosing and using Sources are texts that may express the ideas, views, arguments, research, etc. of others.
+While sources can be utilized in a variety of ways, they should be carefully selected and integrated into a text using the appropriate documentation style guidelines.
+A source should always be cited. " class="glossaryLink">sources.
+Here are a few of these larger ideas to keep in mind as you select and synthesize your Sources are texts that may express the ideas, views, arguments, research, etc. of others.
+While sources can be utilized in a variety of ways, they should be carefully selected and integrated into a text using the appropriate documentation style guidelines.
+A source should always be cited. " class="glossaryLink">sources: